bootdotdev/blog/content/python/best-places-to-learn-python-online.md

 There was – but there was a catch.
 I loved R, but R couldn’t do what I needed.
 The more research I did, the more I realized Python was perhaps the best language to do what I needed.

 Luckily there were already GitHub repos full of code I could more or less copy-paste.
 I thought I could skip the "learning" part of Python and jump straight into the action.
 But I instantly ran into issues.
-I’d never used terminal before, I had no idea what packages were, how to set up a virtual env, the difference between Python 2 and 3, or how to "pip install" things.
+I’d never used a terminal before, I had no idea what packages were, how to set up a virtual env, the difference between Python 2 and 3, or how to "pip install" things.
 It was a mess.
 I spent about five frustrating hours at my laptop looking for random modifications that would magically get my code to work.
 But nothing I did worked.

 Ultimately, I realized I needed to actually learn the basics of Python.
 I was long past school age, so I needed to learn Python online.
 It paid off - learning how to code in Python was a tremendous advantage in the job market when I worked in that field.